-- All individual contributors and managers were required to become certified in the Pragmatic Marketing Foundations, Focus and Build courses to ensure that a common frame of reference and language would be established.
+- All individual contributors and managers were required to become certified in the Pragmatic Institute Foundations, Focus and Build courses to ensure that a common frame of reference and language would be established.

 - The executive staff—from the CEO down—needed to buy into the changes.
 It was important that executives encouraged consistent conversations, metrics and hiring decisions that would empower the teams to listen to the market and become more “outside-in” focused.
 Discussions needed to focus more on personas and their problems, rather than on products and their features.

-- Change would occur over time, requiring a long-term partnership with Pragmatic Marketing to create a repeatable approach and promote consistency.
+- Change would occur over time, requiring a long-term partnership with Pragmatic Institute to create a repeatable approach and promote consistency.

 This collaboration helped amplify John’s philosophy and delivered real changes to the business.
 For example, a more structured and accountable process for defining and launching products was implemented.
 KPIs were defined prior to launch and actively tracked throughout the product lifecycle.
 Win/loss calls became a standard practice, and product managers were encouraged to reach out to non-customers to identify new opportunities.
 Throughout the process, some unprofitable offerings were eliminated, others were repackaged and several innovative new offerings were launched.

 Veda reaped some unexpected benefits from this approach.